rgerganov/gen5fw/README.md

 **WARNING: Make sure you follow the exact steps below or you may risk to brick your car's head unit**

 # Installation
 The main tool `gen5.py` is written in Python3.
-You can install its dependencies (preferrably into venv) with `pip`:
+You can install its dependencies (preferably into venv) with `pip`:
 ```
  pip install -r requirements.txt
 ```